 H joon dooset daram barah ye hamisheh (H I love you forever)

-Hospitality is very important in Persian culture.
-We also provided pomegranate juice for the non-drinkers.
+Hospitality is very important in Persian culture and so we also provided pomegranate juice for the non-drinkers.

 While a bowl made of crystallised sugar was perhaps going a little too ‘bridezilla’ for our wedding venue planners, we displayed saffron rock candy, barberries, saffron and cardamom in front of the mirror to represent the sweetness in a couple’s life.